mikeygaw/musicrandomizer/FuturePlans.md

 **Long Term Plans:**

-Weighting is going to be more dyname based on play counts and other variables.
+Weighting is going to be more dynamic and based on play counts and other variables.
 This requires me to learn Api's to pull data from
 Last.fm